 Slow loading sites are a pain!
 Your users don’t like it and Google doesn’t either.
-If you want to improve your WordPress site speed, you're in the right place.
+If you want to improve your WordPress site speed for SEO, you’re in the right place.

 Why your site speed matters

 There are two reasons why your new blog needs to load fast.

 First and most importantly, user experience.
 You will lose a lot of traffic because people just don’t want to wait longer than 2 seconds for any page to load.